 Cynthia holds a Master of Business Administration from Southern New Hampshire University and Bachelor of Science in Wildlife Management from University of New Hampshire.
 Cynthia spent twelve years working for online trading companies in the energy industry, with a focus on project management and strategic planning.
 Cynthia is an avid traveler and a scuba diver with a deep appreciation for wildlife on land and sea.
-Her underwater experiences with whale sharks, great hammerheads, nurse sharks, and great white sharks, led her to leave the corporate world and establish Atlantic White Shark Conservancy to support shark research and conservation.
+Her underwater experiences with whale sharks, great hammerheads, nurse sharks, and great white sharks, inspired her to leave the corporate world and establish Atlantic White Shark Conservancy to support shark research and conservation.
 Cynthia also serves on the Massachusetts Ocean Advisory Commission.

 John is an entrepreneur with a diverse resume who has strong ties to Cape Cod that span many generations.
 After graduating from the University of Pennsylvania, John spent more than seven years working as a commercial fisherman on vessels in Alaska.
 He relocated back to his roots in Chatham after concluding a twenty five year career in the biopharmaceutical business and has been active in various pursuits working to make a difference in the community.
 John currently serves as a Member of the Executive Committee of the Board of Directors of the Center for Coastal Studies.
 He also serves as an Adviser to the Roy and Diana Vagelos Life Sciences and Management Program at the University of Pennsylvania.

-Ben holds a BA in Economics from Hobart College, and works in Boston for U.S. Trust, a private wealth management company.
-Ben has over sixteen years experience in the financial markets, and at U.S. Trust he is responsible for overseeing the Taxable Trading Desk.
+Ben holds a Bachelor of Arts in Economics from Hobart College, and works in Boston for U.S. Trust, a private wealth management company.
+Ben has over eighteen years experience in the financial markets, and at U.S. Trust he is responsible for overseeing the Taxable Trading Desk.
 Ben’s love for the Cape, its beaches, and the ocean were apparent early in his life—spending summers fishing, clamming, sailing and surfing at Nauset Beach.
 He is passionate about protecting and conserving the wildlife and natural resources of the Cape.
-Ben is on the board of directors of the Massachusetts Oyster Project and the Executive Committee of the Orleans Yacht Club.
+Ben also serves on the Executive Committee of the Orleans Yacht Club.